bsyiem/xr_summer_school/index.md

   - url: "https://www.jarrodknibbe.info/"
     image_path: /assets/instructors/adjusted/jarrod-large.jpg
     title: "Dr Jarrod Knibbe (U. Queensland)"
-    excerpt: "Jarrod Knibbe is a researcher in Interaction Design, building new interactive devices and seeking to understand the experience of using those devices.
-He is a future technologist and pursues technology-first human-computer interaction - building and exploring novel tech that may later provide solutions to human-centred problems.
-He has a special interest in Haptics for Extended Reality and Smart Clothing for Muscle Control.
-His research typically involves device design and engineering, studies of human perception, and user experience explorations of new technologies.
+    excerpt: "Jarrod Knibbe is a Senior Lecturer in Interaction Design at the University of Queenland, building new interactive devices and seeking to understand the experience of using those devices.
+His research typically involves device design and engineering, studies of human perception, and user experience explorations of new technologies."
-He has published over 40 peer-reviewed articles across top venues in Human-Computer Interaction, including CHI, UIST, CSCW, and ISMAR.
-He serves frequently as an associate editor for CHI, UIST, VR, and ISS."
     btn_label: "Read More"
     btn_class: "btn--primary"
 ---